 Showcase your creativity with a folio application

-Our Bachelor of Creative Arts (Visual Arts) course provides the option for you to also submit a folio of work alongside your application, to showcase your talents and strengthen your application.
+Our Bachelor of Creative Arts (Visual Arts) course (for intake in 2022) provides the option for you to also submit a folio of work alongside your application, to showcase your talents and strengthen your application.

 A career in visual arts could lead nearly anywhere.
 Fields of work include: